-Finally, I want to thank the Cyclopharm management team, led by Mr James McBrayer, for their outstanding work during the year and their dedication to growing the market for our products.
-On behalf of the Board, I thank shareholders for their loyalty and patience during recent years.
-We are very confident that Cyclopharm is now in a strong position to build on the successes of 2014 and achieve long term, sustainable growth in profits and shareholder value.
+On behalf of the Board, I thank staff and shareholders for their ongoing support of the Company.
+We remain very confident that Cyclopharm is in a strong position to build on the successes of 2015 and achieve long-term, sustainable growth in profits and shareholder value.